-- "Programmer" refers to the individual that wants to submit and archive the code, - "Reviewer" refer to the individual responsible to evaluate and make the code compliant with every step of this procedure, - "Requirements" are the elements that the source code submission should contain to be compliant. - "repository manager", is the person responsible to operate the BitBucket and GitHub accounts.
-Here it is the same as the "Reviewer", but this can change in the future. - "procedure", the set of systematic rules that are contained in this document.
+- "Programmer" refers to the individual that wants to submit and archive the code, - "Reviewer" refer to the individual responsible for evaluating and make the code compliant with every step of this procedure, - "Requirements" are the elements that the source code submission should contain to be compliant. - "procedure", the set of systematic rules that are contained in this document.